Zhangshuojackpot/Student-Loss/README.md

 # Student Loss
 This is the official PyTorch implementation of our work [Student Loss: Towards the Probability Assumption in Inaccurate Supervision](https://ieeexplore.ieee.org/abstract/document/10412669), which has been published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
-This repo contains some key codes of our HMW and its application in MNIST, CIFAR10, and CIFAR100 datasets.<br>
+This repo contains some key codes of our method and its application in MNIST, CIFAR10, and CIFAR100 datasets.<br>
 <div align=center>
 <img width="800" src="https://github.com/Zhangshuojackpot/Student-Loss/blob/main/introduction.png"/>
 </div>